jirkapok/GasPlanner/README.md

 ## Running the tests

-Angular recommended testing environment is used, to run test use `npm run test-lib`, `npm run test`
+Angular recommended testing environment is used, to run test use `npm run test-lib`, `npm run test`.
+To test the progressive web application behavior use `npm run start-pwa`.

 ## Contributing